genomicsclass/leanpub/manuscript/inference_for_highthroughput_exercises.md

 A>
 A>These exercises will help clarify that p-values are random variables and some of the properties of these p-values.
 Note that just like the sample average is a random variable because it is based on a random sample, the p-values are based on random variables (sample mean and sample standard deviation for example) it is also a random variable.
 A>
-A>To see this let’s see how p-values change when we take different samples.
+A>To see this let's see how p-values change when we take different samples.
 A>
 ```r
 set.seed(1)